Georgina Baillie: Music

 Baillie has worked with a number of bands over the years.
 In 2010, she worked with MariaMaria to release a single, "Sonnet for a Vampire."
 Baillie performed vocals, with Sarah White on bass and Corrine Aze "Hazel" Corleone on guitar.

-In 2009, shortly after The Russell Brand Show prank calls, Adam Ant befriended Baillie, and as of 2011 remained close friends.
+In 2009, shortly after The Russell Brand Show prank calls, Adam Ant befriended Baillie, and as of 2011 they remained close friends.
 He hired Baillie to oversee his calendar scheduling and asked her to perform back up vocals for his performances.
 This lasted from 2010–2013.
 At first she sang with White and later with Georgina "Twinkle" Leahy; she later sang backup alone.
 As a member of Ant's band "The Good, The Mad and the Lovely Posse", she appeared as a backing vocalist in Ant's "Cool Zombie" music video, released on Blueblack Hussar Records and in concert footage featured in The Blueblack Hussar, a documentary about Ant's early 2010s musical comeback directed by Jack Bond, as well as in extras included on the film's DVD release.

 Baillie co-wrote two songs in response to the Jonathan Ross/Russell Brand incident discussed below.
 One was "Gun In Your Pocket", a song by Ant with input from Baillie in which both Baillie and Brand are discussed.
 "Gun In Your Pocket" was written in 2010 as single for Ant's upcoming album Adam Ant Is the Blueblack Hussar in Marrying the Gunner's Daughter.
 In the end the song was released in late 2012 as the B side of the pre-album single "Cool Zombie".
 The other song was "Rubber Medusa" – a song addressed to Brand from Baillie's point of view, co-written with Ant.